 Participation in the Scheme provides many advantages for the school and the pupils.
 The Department is committed to providing additional resources for schools in Gaeltacht language-planning areas to support them in fulfilling the Irish language-based criteria to gain recognition as a Gaeltacht school, under the terms of the Scheme.
-80% of primary schools in the Gaeltacht are currently participating in the Scheme.
+Almost 80% of primary schools in the Gaeltacht are currently participating in the Scheme.

-The main aim of the Scheme is to strengthen immersion education experiences in Irish to support pupils' language acquisition and enrichment and develop their capacity to learn other languages.
+The main aim of the Scheme is to strengthen immersion education experiences in Irish to support pupils' language acquisition and enrichment.
 Early-immersion gives the opportunity for pupils to acquire Irish as a natural means of communication through activity-based learning and play in infant classes to support them on their language-learning journey.
 Bilingual education greatly helps with the development of pupils' communicative, creative and higher-order thinking skills.